What Does Your Bag Tell About You?

 8. Plastic Shopping Bag

-Spoiler alert: A plastic shopping bag is not an acceptable work bag.
-Nowadays it’s hardly acceptable to use a plastic bag to begin with let alone to use it as your actual bag.
+Spoiler alert: A plastic shopping bag is not an acceptable work bag in any job.
+Nowadays it’s hardly acceptable to use a plastic bag to begin with, let alone to use it as your actual bag.

 Living in a very rainy country (The Netherlands) I do recognize the need to occasionally use a plastic bag to protect your valuables from getting soaked.
 Avoid single use plastics and re-use your plastic bag for your gym clothes for example (see point 6.)